microsoft/fast/packages/fast-components-react-msft/src/action-toggle/README.md

 # Action toggle

-Use *action toggle* to switch between two on-screen binary states.
+Switches between two states.

-## Usage

-Use *action toggle* for specific control around a functional state.
-Labeling can be done using a glyph and text, but could also contain just a glyph or just text.
-Make sure the text and glyph represent the expected function.
-When only a glyph is used to label the button other elements, such as a tooltip, may be required to make the toggle's function clear.

-The "selectedGlyph" and "unselectedGlyph" props take a function that returns a ReactNode to render the glyph (ie. a [render prop](https://reactjs.org/docs/render-props.html)).
-Note that the function should accept a string parameter that is applied as a class name to the top level element of the resulting node.
-This class name will be populated by the *action toggle* component to use an internally generated class ("actionToggle_selectedGlyph" & "actionToggle_unselectedGlyph") to apply to the glyphs for styling.

-## Style guidance

-Multiple related *action toggle* controls should be grouped visually to reinforce their associated functionality.
-Place the toggle where it is not hidden or obscured in the clutter of the page.

 ## Accessibility

-The *action toggle* utilizes the text found in the "selectedLabel" and "unselectedLabel" properties to populate an aria-label with the toggled state.
-The aria-label is important when the *action toggle* is configured as glyph-only.
-Otherwise, a non-sighted user would not get the context of the toggle change.
-If a more verbose description is needed, a tooltip is an option to provide additional context.
+When using a glyph only, add a tooltip so there is a secondary means for identifying the functionality.

+The values provided in the `selectedLabel` and `unselectedLabel` props sets the [`aria-label`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-label_attribute) attribute for assistive technologies.

+## Style

+The `selectedGlyph` and `unselectedGlyph` props takes a function that returns a ReactNode to render the glyphs (ie. a [render prop](https://reactjs.org/docs/render-props.html)).
+This function should accept a string parameter that is applied as a `className` to the top level element of the resulting node.